Azure/terraform-azurerm-avm-res-desktopvirtualization-applicationgroup/examples/remoteapp/README.md

 data "azurerm_role_definition" "this" {
   name = "Desktop Virtualization User"
 }

-# Get an existing Azure AD group that will be assigned to the application group
+# This sample will create the group defined in the variable user_group_nam.
+It allows the code to deploy for an end to end to deployment however this is not a supported scenario and expects you to have the user group already synchcronized in Microsoft Entra ID per https://learn.microsoft.com/en-us/azure/virtual-desktop/prerequisites?tabs=portal#users
+# You should replace this with your own code to a data block to fetch the group in your own environment.
-data "azuread_group" "existing" {
+resource "azuread_group" "new" {
   display_name     = var.user_group_name
   security_enabled = true
 }

 # Assign the Azure AD group to the application group
 resource "azurerm_role_assignment" "this" {
-  principal_id                     = data.azuread_group.existing.object_id
+  principal_id                     = azuread_group.new.id
   scope                            = module.appgroup.resource.id
   role_definition_id               = data.azurerm_role_definition.this.id
   skip_service_principal_aad_check = false